 IIPC is a nationally recognized educational organization, specializing in the education and training of Permanent Cosmetics Technicians.
 We teach the procedures, applications and care encompassed by the Permanent Cosmetics Industry.
 IIPC is arguably the most prestigious and successful Permanent Cosmetics Institute in the world, and has been setting and exceeding industry standards since its inception.

 The International Institute of Permanent Cosmetics has educated thousands of beauty industry physicians, nurses, medical personnel and technicians on all aspects of Permanent Cosmetics and Permanent Makeup application.
 IIPC continually updates its course content, most recently adding courses in Lip Volumizing with the Hya Pen Genius, Plasma Skin Tightening, BB Glow Camo and Advanced Skin Needling™.
-Other updated classes are for Skin Needling™, Scar Relaxation, Melanocyte Restoration, Areola Repigmentation, Microblading Ombré Brows, 3D Brows and Corrective Pigment Camouflage – all of which are innovative, medically-influenced procedures developed to help people with skin irregularities.
+Other updated classes are for Skin Needling™, Scar Relaxation, Melanocyte Restoration, Areola Repigmentation, Microblading Ombré Brows, 3D Brows and Corrective Pigment Camouflage – most of which are innovative, some are medically-influenced procedures developed to help people with skin irregularities.

 IIPC boasts an impressive record of driven students, successful graduates, skilled technicians and top-tier instructors.
-Some the most well-known and profitable Permanent Cosmetics Technicians have been educated at IIPC, and many of them have even returned to teach at our institution.
+Some of the most well-known and profitable Permanent Cosmetics Technicians have been educated at IIPC, and many of them have even returned to teach at our institution.

 IIPC’s founder, Ms. Susan Church, is a world-renown artist, educator, lecturer, and successful practitioner in the fields of Microdermal Pigmentation and Cosmetic and Paramedical Tattooing.
 She is the ultimate pioneer in Permanent Cosmetics, and continues to develop and educate on innovative products, techniques and business practices for the industry she loves.
 Her clients have given her the honour of being called ‘The Godmother of Permanent MakeUp’.